azevedo66/sale-lobby-manager/README.md

 ## How Sale Rotations Work
 - Rotations consist of **3–4 players**.
 - There can be as many rotations as the player count allows.
-- Each rotation must include at least **1 seller** with 1–6 businesses (**no helper-only rotations**).
+- Each rotation must include at least **1 seller** (**no helper-only rotations**).
-- Helpers fill out rotations to assist sellers.
+- Helpers fill empty spots to reach 3-4 players.
-- New players can be **inserted into existing rotations** or placed on a **waiting list**.
 - Players take turns selling **all of their businesses** before moving to the next seller.
+- New players may be **inserted into existing rotations** or placed on the **waiting list**.
+- Rotations are only shuffled when initializing rotations.
-- **Players are only shuffled when rotations are first formed** to balance total businesses.
-Afterwards, rotations remain intact unless new players join or manual overrides occur.
+  - **Players are only shuffled with the two groups of 3 special case** to balance total businesses.

 ---

 ## Rotation Guidelines

-### Group Size
+### Rotation Structure
-- 3–4 players per rotation.
+- **Size**: Each rotation must have **3-4 players**.
-- At least 1 seller is required (**no helper-only rotations**).
+- **Seller Requirement**: At least 1 seller per rotation.
+Helpers can't form a rotation on their own.
+- **Helpers**: Fill empty spots (to reach 3-4 players).
+- **Balance**: Initial rotations are balanced so that total businesses across groups are as even as possible.

-### Waiting List
+### Waiting List**
-- **Sellers:** added if there aren’t enough players to form a valid rotation.
-- **Helpers:** added if not needed to fill a rotation.
+- **Sellers** go to waiting list if:
+  - Fewer than 3 sellers are available to start a new group, OR
+  - They’re the extra seller when groups don’t divide evenly.
+- **Helpers** go to waiting list if:
+  - There’s no incomplete rotation needing them, OR
+  - Adding them would exceed 4 players in the group.
+- **Small Rotation Waiters**: Players with 0-1 businesses who opt out of auto-grouping.

 ### Forming Rotations
-- Sellers are prioritized over helpers.
-- Helpers are added to:
-  - Complete a 4-player rotation.
+- Prioritize forming **4-player groups** when possible.
+- If only 3 sellers remain, they form a **3-player group**.
+- If only 1–2 sellers remain, they go to the waiting list until more join.
-  - Start a new rotation when sellers are waiting.
+- **Helpers** are distributed:
-- Each rotation should have a **similar total number of businesses**.
-- **Mixing players only happens at initialization** to balance businesses.
+  - First to fill incomplete rotations (to reach 3 or 4).
+  - Then held in waiting list if not needed.
+- No reshuffling after initialization.

 ### Adding New Players
-- Keep original groups intact whenever possible.
-- **New sellers** are prioritized in this order:
+- **New Sellers**:
-  1. Insert into a 3-player rotation with the fewest businesses (break ties by rotation order).
+  - Insert into a 3-player rotation (preferably the one with the fewest businesses).
-  2. Replace a helper in a 4-player rotation with the fewest businesses (break ties for helpers by time spent helping).
+  - If all rotations already have 4 players, replace a helper (that helper moves to waiting list).
-  3. Form a new rotation if enough players are available.
+  - If no valid spot exists, form a new rotation when enough players join.
-  4. Otherwise, add to the waiting list.
+  - Otherwise, remain on waiting list.
-- **New helpers** are only added if needed:
+- New Helpers:
   - Fill a 3-player rotation.
   - Start a new rotation if sellers are waiting.
-  - Otherwise, go to the waiting list.
+  - Otherwise, remain on waiting list.

-### Special Case: Two Groups of Three
+### Special Case: 2 Groups of 3
-- Groups are only shuffled in this scenario.
-- Triggered when:
+The **only time existing groups are reshuffled**.

+**Trigger:**
-  - There are **5 initial sellers with 1 helper**, or
+  - Exactly **5 sellers + 1 helper** or **6 sellers** at initialization

-  - A **5th seller joins after a group of 4 sellers is formed**.
-- When triggered:
-  - All players reshuffle into **two rotations of three players**.
-  - Total businesses are balanced across the two groups.
+**Action:**
-- **Example:** If 5 sellers and 1 helper exist, players are reshuffled into two rotations of 3, ensuring each rotation has roughly the same number of businesses.
+  - All playes are shuffled into two groups of 3, balanced by businesses.

 ---